Controlling spam in Yola Mail

 To add senders to the Allowed or Blocked Senders lists.

-2. In the Settings pane, click Spam Settings.
+When in Yola Mail, click Settings to enable the Settings pane, and then click Spam Settings.

-3. In the Allowed Senders or Blocked Senders text box, enter the email addresses that you want to allow or block, and then click Save.
+- Type in or paste the email addresses that you want to allow or block in the respective text boxes, and then click Save.

 Choosing the custom spam tag

-3. In the Subject Tag field, enter the custom spam tag that you want to use, and then click Save.
+- In the Subject Tag field, enter the custom spam tag you want to use, then click Save.

 We recommend that you add a space or special character at the end of your tag so it does not run into the first word of the original subject line.